disha13sardana/CodeControlVASTChallenge2019/README.md

-# Code Control VAST Challenge 2019
+# Immersive Analytics in Disaster Response

 **IEEE VAST Challenge 2019 Dataset in an Immersive Mixed Reality Environment**